Skip to main content

 Bluhm Cardiovascular Institute

-Lauren Nelson, MS, RDCS, FASE
+Lauren Nelson, MPH, RDCS, FASE

 Technical Director, Northwestern University Echocardiography Core Laboratory